Vyral/willie-miranda-recruiting/_posts/2021-02-10-better-time-management-in-six-simple-steps.md

 <center><em>Today I&rsquo;m sharing six ways you can better manage your time as a real estate professional.</em></center>

-<br>Today I am sharing six very simple steps that top real estate professionals to take the most advantage of their time.
+<br>Today I am sharing six very simple steps that top real estate professionals take to manage their time.

 **1\.
 Plan your week**.
 If you don’t plan it, someone else will.
 I do this on Sunday evening with my wife and plan out the entire week for business, social, and family functions.
 Make sure that you have one calendar that you use.